 Compliance Statement Review Visits

-Inspection visits are an essential feature of Code monitoring.
+Review visits are an essential feature of Code monitoring.
 Visits to member firms help ensure that their processes and operations comply with the provisions of the Lending Code.
 The inspections are carried out by an independent Reviewer, to ensure transparency and autonomy.
-Seven inspection visits were undertaken in 2017.
+Seven inspection visits were undertaken in 2018.

 A report is sent to the firm following the visit, with recommendations for changes or improvements to their processes, as may be necessary.